frostney/my-tech-stack/README.md

 *Modularity:* I'm a big believer in keeping everything as modular as possible *Control flow:* Promises (ES6 promise)
 *AJAX:* fetch (with or without polyfill)
 *Task runner:* NPM scripts most of the time, I have used Grunt extensively in the past.
-When the scripts go out of control, I turn back to Grunt.
+When the scripts tend to go out of control, I turn back to Grunt.

 ### Linting & Testing
 #### Linting
 * ESLint with AirBnB preset

+I feel the AirBnB preset is the closest to my personal preference and while I don't agree on some minor points in their guideline

 #### Testing
-If I need tests on the server-side, I go with AVA, as it allows me to write tests in ES2015 and has a clearer and more concise API than other test runners.
+If I need tests on the server-side, I go with AVA, as it allows me to write tests in ES2015 and has a clearer and more concise API than my other go-to test framework Mocha.

 * Mocha (Test runner)
 * Chai (Assertion library)